softlion/XamSvg-Samples/README.md

 # Samples for the Xamarin Svg enterprise cross platform and full featured Svg image control
-This repository holds the samples for the XamSvg Xamarin control.
+This repository holds the samples for the XamSvg Xamarin control (Vapolia.Xamarin.Svg.Forms and Vapolia.Xamarin.Svg for UWP, Android and iOS).

 | Xamarin.Forms (Android, iOS, UWP) | Xamarin Native (Android, iOS, UWP) |
 |:-------------:|:-------:|